The Bird-a-thon is on for 2023!

 The Delaware Bird-A-Thon is back this spring, so mark your calendars and get ready to do some birding for a great cause!
-In the 15 years since it began, the Bird-A-Thon has raised over $600,000 for conservation, helped preserve over 2,100 acres of habitat and supports DOS's Conservation Science Grants program.
-Given this track record, we are thrilled to announce that this year's Bird-A-Thon will take place from May 1-9, 2021!
+In the 17 years since it began, the Bird-A-Thon has raised over $700,000 for conservation, helped preserve 2,680 acres of habitat and supports DOS's Conservation Science Grants program.
+Given this track record, we are thrilled to announce that this year's Bird-A-Thon will take place from May 6-14, 2023!
 Brochures will be mailed directly to members in April, but registration forms, the full list of rules, and tips and tricks for a successful Bird-A-Thon are availabe below if you scroll down.
-This year we are also rolling out some new categories, including yard, patch, and photography challenges!
-We'll be posting those details on the website very soon!

 What is the Delaware Bird-A-Thon?

 The Bird-A-Thon is a fundraiser focused on purchasing and conserving critical bayshore habitat in Delaware.
 Over 15 years we have raised over $600,000 and protected 2100 acres of habitat for shorebirds and other coastal species of concern.
 Many of these sites are used by long-distance migrants, including the famous Red Knot.
 A portion of the funds are also used to support the DOS Conservation Science Grants program.

 How does the Bird-a-Thon work?

 Paricipants in the Bird-A-Thon try to see how many birds they can find in a 24-hour period and how much money they can raise by signing up sponsors to support them.
 Sponsors can pledge either a set sum of money or an amount of money per bird species seen or heard.
 Sign up your sponsors and then go find birds in your backyard, wander through your neighborhood, explore a state park, or bird the entire state!
 Have fun birding while helping to purchase critical habitats!